13 ways to stop spam emails

 -

-Confirm your choice to unsubscribe, which may involve clicking a button, selecting specific newsletters to opt-out from or entering your email address.
+Confirm your choice to unsubscribe, which may involve clicking a button, selecting specific newsletters to opt out of, or entering your email address.

 -